Hong Kong Exchanges and Clearing : NOTIFICATION OF BOARD MEETING | MarketScreener

 NOTIFICATION OF BOARD MEETING

-The board of directors (the ''Board'') of Hopson Development Holdings Limited (the ''Company'') hereby announces that a meeting of the Board of the Company will be held on Wednesday, 21 August 2019 at 10:00 a.m. for the purpose of, inter alia, approving the release of the interim results announcement of the Company and its subsidiaries for the six months ended 30 June 2019 and considering the payment of an interim dividend, if any.
+The board of directors (the "Board") of Tiande Chemical Holdings Limited (the "Company") hereby announces that a meeting of the Board will be held at Room 2204A, Bank of America Tower, 12 Harcourt Road, Central, Hong Kong on Monday, 26 August 2019 at 2:00 p.m. for the purposes of considering and, if thought fit, approving, among other matters, the interim results of the Company and its subsidiaries for the six months ended 30 June 2019 and its publication and the declaration and payment of an interim dividend, if any.

 By order of the Board